vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 ## Validation layers

-The vulkan API is vast and as a result it is easy to make mistakes, but this is where Validation Layers comes to the rescue.
+The Vulkan API is vast and as a result it is easy to make mistakes, but this is where Validation Layers comes to the rescue.

 Validation Layers is an optional feature in Vulkan that detects and reports incorrect usage of the API.